-"obligation \triangleright n.
+"obligation ▶ n.

-- 1. an act or course of action to which a person is morally or legally bound. the condition of being so bound. - 2. a debt of gratitude for a service or favour." - 67.
+- an act or course of action to which a person is morally or legally bound. the condition of being so bound. - 2. a debt of gratitude for a service or favour." - 35.
 In view of the above, it is submitted that the word 'obligation' can be understood to be an act or course of action to which a person is morally or legally bound.
 It is a bond or tie, which constrains a person to do or suffer something and it implies a right in another person to which it is correlated.
 As defined in the Specific Relief Act, 1963, 'obligation' includes every duty enforceable by law, so that when a legal duty is imposed on the person in respect to another, the other is invested with a corresponding legal right.
-Therefore, an obligation comes into existence, only when there is a duty or a liability on the person making the obligation, with a corresponding right to the other person to enforce such obligation. - 68.
-However, in the present case, there is no obligation upon the Appellant to tolerate an act of non-payment or delayed payment by the borrower, in as much as, neither the Appellant has any duty or liability towards the borrower, nor the borrower has any right on the Appellant.
-The payment of penal interest neither obligates the Appellant not to take any legal action against the borrower, nor the borrower gains any right to sue the Appellant for any legal action taken by the Appellant.
-On the contrary, the borrower is under the contractual obligation to make timely repayment of the loan to the Appellant, and upon the breach of such obligation, the Appellant is legally entitled to recover damages for such breach and also sue the borrower for such breach. - 69.
+Therefore, an obligation comes into existence, only when there is a duty or a liability on the person making the obligation, with a corresponding right to the other person to enforce such obligation.

+- However, in the present case, there is no obligation upon the Appellant to tolerate the act of non-payment or delayed payment by the borrower, in as much as, neither the Appellant has any duty or liability towards the borrower, nor the borrower has any right on the Appellant.
+The payment of bounce charges neither obligates the Appellant not to take any legal action against the borrower, nor the borrower gains any right to sue the Appellant for any legal action taken by the Appellant.
+On the contrary, the borrower is under the contractual obligation to make timely repayment of the loan to the Appellant, and upon the breach of such obligation, the Appellant is legally entitled to recover damages for such breach and also sue the borrower for such breach. - 37.
 It is further submitted that a sum which is payable in pursuance of a contractual obligation is different from a sum payable on a breach of contractual obligation.
-Therefore, the penal interest payable by the borrower on breach of its contractual obligation cannot be treated as a payment for any obligation on the Appellant towards the borrower. - 70.
-In view of the above discussion, it is submitted that in the absence of an agreement by the Appellant to any obligation to tolerate an act of non-payment or delayed payment of loan installments by the borrowers, the mere recovery of penal interest

-- for breach of the contract does not constitute a supply of service by the Appellant to the borrower. - 71.
+Therefore, the bounce charges payable by the borrower on breach of its contractual obligation cannot be treated as a payment for any obligation on the Appellant towards the borrower. - 38.
+In view of the above discussion, it is submitted that in the absence of an agreement by the Appellant to any obligation to tolerate the act of non-payment or delayed payment of loan instalments by the borrowers, the mere recovery of bounce charges for breach of the contract does not constitute a supply of service by the Appellant to the borrower. - 39.
 It is therefore submitted that the findings of the Ld.
-AAR that the Appellant has tolerated the act of default of the borrower which falls under clause 5(e) of Schedule II, is based on an incorrect interpretation of the law, without considering the meaning of the expression 'agreeing to an obligation' used in the said provision. - 72.
-Hence, the impugned AAR order holding that the penal interest is consideration for tolerating by the Appellant is bad in law and is liable to be set aside.

-Even internationally, the damages for breach of contract are not taxed.

-- 73. It is further submitted that internationally, the damages received by way of compensation for termination or breach of a contract are not treated as a supply and therefore not subjected to GST/VAT levy. - 74.
-In Australian Law, the GST is levied on supply under 'A New Tax System (Goods and Services Tax) Act, 1999'.
+AAR that the Appellant has tolerated the act of default of the borrower which falls under clause 5(e) of Schedule II, is based on an incorrect interpretation of the law, without considering the meaning of the expression 'agreeing to an obligation' used in the said provision. - D. Even internationally, the damages for breach of contract are not taxed. - 40.
+It is further submitted that internationally, the damages received by way of compensation for termination or breach of a contract are not treated as a supply and therefore not subjected to GST/VAT levy. - In Australian Law, the GST is levied on supply under 'A New Tax System (Goods and Services Tax) Act, 1999'.
 The term 'supply' is defined under Section 9(10) of the said Act.
-Clause (g) of sub-section (2) is parimateriathe provisions of clause (e) of Entry 5 of Schedule II to the CGST Act, which reads as under;
+Clause (g) of sub-section (2) is pari materia the provisions of clause (e) of Entry 5 of Schedule II to the CGST Act, which reads as under;